-This is also a very important principle, underground water belongs to the State.
-You cannot claim ownership of water even on your land, c'est du domaine public.
+This is also a very important principle: underground water belongs to the state.
+You cannot claim ownership of water even on your land; c'est du domaine public.
 Once again, hon.
-Uteem will come with all sort of arguments to impress the House but we are not impressed by his arguments.
-He is saying that this is unconstitutional and what not, that he is violating section 8 of Constitution and what not.
+Uteem will come with all sorts of arguments to impress the House, but we are not impressed by his arguments.
+He is saying that this is unconstitutional and what not, that it is violating Section 8 of the Constitution and what not.

-Mr Speaker, Sir, section 8 of Constitution provides for the protection of the right to property, yes.
-But that very section 8 of the Constitution has a sub section (5), and I read it -
+Mr Speaker, Sir, Section 8 of Constitution provides for the protection of the right to property, yes.
+But that very Section 8 of the Constitution has a sub section (5), and I read it - of the Constitution itself.
+There is no question of constitutionality that can be raised under this provision.